Need to talk? Call 1800 882 436.

 • In some cultures, the father does not attend the birth, but the mother or mother-in-law does.

-• Your culture may also have special rules for after you give birth, like staying in bed for a few days.
+• Your culture may also have special rules for after you give birth, like staying in bed for a few days or not showering.

-In Australia, care during pregnancy and birth (antenatal care) is ‘patient-centred’.
-When you’re pregnant, this means it focuses on you and your needs.
+In Australia, care during pregnancy, including antenatal care, and birth is 'person-centred'.
+When you're pregnant, this means it focuses on you and listens to your needs and preferences.

 When you have a baby in Australia, you have many choices.
-For example, you can choose:
+For example, in many situations you will be able to choose:

-It is your right in Australia to have healthcare that fits your cultural needs.
+When you give birth in Australia, it is your right to have healthcare that fits your cultural needs.
 This means that those caring for you in hospital and in the community will respect your wishes as much as possible.

-In most states and territories, multicultural health workers and Aboriginal and/or Torres Strait Islander health workers, are available to help you with:
+In most Australian states and territories, multicultural health workers and Aboriginal and/or Torres Strait Islander health workers are available to help you with:

 • choosing an antenatal clinic